-Generally, INTPs build successful careers in areas requiring quite intensive intellectual efforts and calling for creative approach.
+Generally, INTPs build successful careers in fields requiring quite intense intellectual effort and that call for a creative approach.
 INTPs are often found in research, development and analytical departments.
-INTPs often make a very successful career in academia thanks to their strong and versatile way of thinking and originality.
+INTPs often make very successful careers in academia thanks to their originality and their strong and versatile way of thinking.

-Jung Career Indicator™ determines occupations and areas in which INTPs find themselves most fulfilled and content, are most successful, and likely are most represented in.
-The following table lists the most suitable areas of occupation for an INTP, from personality type standpoint, along with some examples of educational institutions, where you can receive a relevant degree or training.
-The most preferable areas appear first.
-Click occupation names and school logos to request program information.
+Jung Career Indicator™ determines occupations and areas in which INTPs find themselves most fulfilled and content, are most successful, and in which they are likely most represented.
+The following listing includes examples of areas of occupation suitable for an INTP from a personality type standpoint.
+Search of educational institutions* that might be offering a relevant degree or training is also provided.
+Click occupation names to request information about programs.

 In fact, anyone can be an entrepreneur.
 There are many factors influencing how successful an entrepreneur can be, and your personality preferences is one of the very important ones.
 Identifying a line of business and size that fits your entrepreneurial personality preferences helps mitigating risks and increasing chances of being more successful and more content.
 Determine most favorable for you size and kinds of businesses and franchises with Entrepreneur Quiz ».

 What is your personality type?
 Take the Test!